 - A. Net revenues from Tribal gaming shall be used only for the following purposes: - 1.
-To fund Tribal government operations or programs. - 2.
-To provide for the general welfare of the Tribe and its members. - 3.
-To promote Tribal economic development.
+To fund Tribal government operations or programs; - 2.
+To provide for the general welfare of the Tribe and its members; - 3.
+To promote Tribal economic development; - 4.
+To donate to charitable organizations; or - 5.
+To help fund operations of local government agencies.